-Has it been hard to sustain your commitment to some goals you set or projects* you put into motion since the start of 2021?
+Has it been hard to sustain your commitment to some goals you set or projects* you put into motion since the start of the year?
 Have you been applying for jobs and with no response to your applications?
 Are you in an interview process with a potential employer, and it’s been weeks since you’ve heard from them?
 Perhaps you're working with a coach to explore your next “right thing” and you wish you would just know already!

 I'm sure you can name when you or someone you know felt discouraged and lost heart, maybe even gave up, in the middle of an important project (I know I can*).

 Something to know…There are projects

 The little ones like switching out your clothing for the new season might be easy to manage, but the bigger projects, like implementing a career transition, can feel like a long haul.

 Since everyone gets discouraged, let’s assume you will too, what now?
 Dealing with discouragement depends on our ability to manage our emotions.
 We can all do this with practice.

 Build skills for handling discouragement by practicing the following: